-- Final Personal Website Peer Review Make a Copy - - Final Personal Website Project Guide Make a Copy - - Final Personal Website Rubric Make a Copy -
+- Final Personal Website Project Guide Make a Copy - - Final Personal Website Rubric Make a Copy - - Final Personal Website Peer Review Make a Copy - - Computer Science Practices Reflection Make a Copy -

 Define: Rubric Review

 Over the course of the whole unit you have been developing a personal website.
 Over the next couple of classes you will be creating a final version of that project.
 As we prepare to showcase your work, we will use the problem solving process as our guide to ensure we have the best quality product possible.